Search the site

-The March 2014 issue is now available, with all this great information:
+The September 2014 issue is now available, with more great advice for your farm!

-Click here to buy a print copy of the March 2014 issue.
+Buy a print copy of the September 2014 issue.

 NEW BOOKS — GFM subscribers get 20% off these and all books.
 To get the discount, log in first using the information provided in your current issue.
 Or phone us at 1-800-307-8949.

 Fresh from the Field Wedding Flowers: An Illustrated Guide to Using Local & Sustainable Flowers for Your Wedding

 With 75 minutes of video tutorials on included CD